 A-l.1 Glacial Acetic Acid

-A-1.2 Perchloric Acid – 0.1 N.
+A-1.2 Perchloric Acid — 0.1 N

-A-1.3 Crystal Violet Indicator – 1% solution of methyl violet (methyl-rosaniline chloride; crystal violet) in glacial acetic acid.
+A-1.3 Crystal Violet Indicator — one percent solution of methyl violet (methyl-rosaniline chloride; crystal violet) in glacial acetic acid.

 A-2 PROCEDURE

-Transfer about 350 mg of the sample, accurately weighed, to a 250-ml beaker.
+Transfer about 350 mg of the sample, accurately weighed, to a 250 ml beaker.
 Add 100 ml of glacial acetic acid, stir until completely dissolved, and titrate with 0.1 N perchloric acid, using crystal violet as indicator.
 Perform a blank determination and make any necessary correction.
 Each ml of 0.1 N perchloric acid is equivalent to 8.602 mg of C6H5Na3O7.

 ANNEX B